idaholab/moose/modules/porous_flow/doc/content/documentation/modules/porous_flow/flow_through_fractured_media.md

 When creating a mesh:

-- For the case of 2D elements embedded in a 3D porous matrix, the 2D elements need to be QUAD or TRI elements that are connected to the 3D elements.
+- For the case of 2D elements embedded in a 3D porous matrix, the 2D elements need to be QUAD or TRISHELL3 elements that are connected to the 3D elements. (example journal file: coarse_3D.jou)
-- For the case of 1D elements embedded in a 2D porous matrix, the 1D elements need to be BAR elements that are connected to 2D QUAD or TRI elements.
+- For the case of 1D elements embedded in a 2D porous matrix, the 1D elements need to be BAR elements that are connected to 2D QUAD or TRI3 elements. (example journal file: coarse.jou)
-- In the case of an isolated fracture network, the mesh needs to consist of QUAD or TRI elements (for 2D fractures) or BAR elements (for 1D fractures).
+- In the case of an isolated fracture network, the mesh needs to consist of QUAD or TRI3 elements (for 2D fractures) or BAR elements (for 1D fractures).

+When creating a 3D mesh with 2D fracture elements of type TRISHELL3 in Trelis/Cubit:

+- During meshing Trelis/Cubit might change the element type from TRISHELL3 to TRI3.
+However, Trelis/Cubit keeps the correct element sides that are generated for the TRISHELL3 elements.
+This is certainly due to a bug in some Trelis/Cubit versions and is not a big deal as long as the user is aware of it.
+- The element type in produced exodus mesh file needs to be modified manually.
+  The shell script *modif_trishell3_exodus_file.sh* in the example folder might be used to to this.

 Finally, the fractures elements *need to be part of a separate subdomain (block)*.
 This is actually a requirement of the exodus